Search

 Last updated by Simon Späti

-Apache Arrow serves as a robust development platform for in-memory analytics.
+Apache Arrow is in-memory analytics format.
+It serves as a robust development platform for in-memory analytics.
 It encompasses a suite of technologies designed to expedite the processing and transfer of big data.

 # Exploring the Arrow Libraries